-The SENCO is currently gaining the National Award for SEN Co-ordination qualification and regularly attends SEN cluster meetings for continual professional development.
+The SENCO completed the National Award for SEN Co-ordination qualification in 2022 and regularly attends SEN cluster meetings for continual professional development.

 If there is a child joining our school family, who has needs that we have not previously supported, then the SENCO and Head Teacher would decide what resources or training would be needed to support the child.